ulfschneider/ulf.website/content/pages/about.md

 Writing this blog helps me to clarify my thoughts, and over time it became the *external memory* for topics I want to have in short reach.
 Because I get so much inspiration and valuable information from people who are sharing their thoughts via their blogs, I also want to contribute by making available what I have.
 You might find that useful, or not.

 This site is also my playing field for web technologies.
-It´s here where I implemented my first *service worker*, and I enjoy exploring new topics in web development by experimenting and integrating them here into my personal site.
+It´s here, where I implemented my first *service worker*, and I enjoy exploring new topics in web development by experimenting and integrating them here into my personal site.

 Every now and then my son Emil makes a drawing, which I aim to [capture here](/images/emil-drawing/).
 Emil created a picture of [the virus](/2020-03-18-emil-pictured-the-coronavirus/) at beginning of the Corona pandemic.